The 5 Best Mattresses For Side Sleepers of 2026

 • Saatva Classic (Plush Soft):

-The Saatva Classic (Plush Soft) is a 'Medium-Plush' mattress that offers slightly better body conformity for lighter people than the Casper Snow, making it a good choice for side sleepers in that weight category.
+The Saatva Classic (Plush Soft) is a Medium-Plush mattress that offers slightly better body conformity for lighter people than the Casper Snow, so it offers better pressure relief for side sleepers in that weight category.
 It's cooling enough for hot sleepers as well, but its weaker motion dissipation makes the Casper a much better option if you sleep with a partner.

 See our review